 What environmental due diligence measures are recommended before concluding land transactions?

-If the seller’s information and/or BASOL or BASIAS data suggest that a potential source of soil (or groundwater) contamination was operated in the past at the site itself or even in close proximity, it is highly recommended to obtain a report on soil and groundwater condition taking into account the French national methodology on the management of contaminated land..
-Any consultant used should be fully conversant with the French national methodology on the management of contaminated land, especially since such methodology, initiated in 1999 and substantially reformed in 2007, was further amended in April 2017.
+If the seller’s information suggests that a potential source of soil or groundwater contamination was operated at or in close proximity of the site in the past, it is highly recommended that seller’s Phase I/II-type reports are obtained.
+Any consultant should fully understand the French national methodology on the management of contaminated land, especially since such methodology, initiated in 1999 and substantially reformed in 2007, was further updated in April 2017.

 What remediation and clean-up measures are typically applied and how can remediation costs be recovered?

-The French national methodology on the management of contaminated land was, and remains after its update in April 2017, a risk-based approach: there are no systematic remediation thresholds, but rather an iterative approach designed to assess potential exposure based on the reality of land uses.
-Remediation is designed to ensure that such uses can be safely implemented, and specific post-remediation use restrictions or easements are provided for, so that future occupant or redevelopers are aware of the land’s history and remediation.
-The updated methodology focuses on preventing contamination from current activities and updated technical tools – for instance, on off-site impact assessments, on-site ‘hot spots’, reuse of excavated soil, etc.
+The French national methodology on the management of contaminated land was, and remains after its update in April 2017, risk-based in its approach.
+There are no systematic remediation thresholds, but rather the methodology is based on an iterative approach, which is designed to assess potential exposure based on the reality of land uses.
+Remediation is designed to ensure that such uses can be safely implemented and specific post-remediation use restrictions or easements are provided for, in order that future occupants or redevelopers are aware of the land’s history and remediation.
+The updated methodology focuses on preventing contamination from current activities and on various recent technical developments (eg, the use of off-site impact assessments, on-site hot spots and the reuse of excavated soil).

 Click here to view the full article.